ARYANK-08/aiwitharyan/Django-Rest/drf.md

 ---
 # Permissions
->!
-[TIP]
+**"Authentication or identification by itself is not usually sufficient to gain access to information or code.
+For that, the entity requesting access must have authorization."**
-> Authentication or identification by itself is not usually sufficient to gain access to information or code.
-For that, the entity requesting access must have authorization.
+— *— Apple Developer Documentation, "REST worst practices"*

 ### Key Concepts:
 1. **Permissions**: